 Patients should ask their health care providers what to expect.

 In a colonoscopy, doctors pass a scope into the rectum and colon to check for abnormalities such as polyps or cancer.
 They may also remove polyps with the scope.
 Patients are under general anesthesia for the procedure.
-Before the procedure, patients have to clean out their bowels by eating a special diet.
-Some patients may need laxatives or an enema.
+Before the procedure, patients have to clean out their bowels by eating a special diet and taking laxatives.
+Some patients may need an enema.

 Upper GI Endoscopy